jkpubsrc/python-module-jk-fileaccess/README.md

 Introduction
 ------------

-This python module provides a uniform interface to process files that are either stored locally or remotely.
+This python module provides a uniform interface to access and process files that are either stored locally or remotely.

 **What this uniform interface is:** A simple way to iterate over a (very) large set of files.
 This should be fast, this should be simple.
 That is the goal this module tries to achieve.